 End of Q4.
 Inventory re-values to cost

-At the end of Q4, the inventory cost is again below market, which means that the owner again reports the cost value.
-This requires that both adjustment accounts return to 0 balance.
+At the end of Q4, the inventory cost is again below market, which means that the owner once more reports the cost value.
+This report requires that both adjustment accounts return to 0 balance.

 - Because cost is again below market, the contra asset allowance account receives a $900 debit to bring its balance to $0.